 The development of the Indigenous Music Development Program was a function of demand.
 With a youthful demographic and a vibrant and growing music scene, the Aboriginal community in Manitoba offered an excellent opportunity for Manitoba Music to support growth within Manitoba's music industry.
 Formerly known as the Aboriginal Music Program, the Indigenous Music Development Program was launched on April 1, 2004.

-Does the Aboriginal Music Program only allow Aboriginal people with legal documentation to participate in its projects?
+Does the Indigenous Music Program only allow Indigenous people with legal documentation to participate in its projects?

-Aboriginal people without legal documentation are still able to participate in projects run by the Aboriginal Music Program (for example: Non-Status Indians or individuals who have been adopted by an Aboriginal community).
+Indigenous people without legal documentation are still able to participate in projects run by the Indigenous Music Program (for example: Non-Status Indians or individuals who have been adopted by an Indigenous community).

-Is the Aboriginal Music Program only for people living in Manitoba?
+Is the Indigenous Music Development Program only for people living in Manitoba?

-Yes and no. The Aboriginal Music Program's mandate is Manitoba, but it has partnered with other organizations and agencies to implement a project called "AMP Camp" that includes Aboriginal participants from other parts of Canada.
+The Indigenous Music Development Program's mandate is Manitoba, but we sometimes partner with other organizations and agencies on various initiatives that includes Indigenous participants from across Canada.

 What is Indigenous Music Performers Camp?

-AMP Camp is a one-week professional and artistic development project that gives emerging and mid-career Indigenous recording artists a chance to develop their understanding of the music industry along with their ability to succeed in it.
+Indigenous Music Performers Camp is a one-week professional and artistic development project that gives emerging and mid-career Indigenous recording artists a chance to develop their understanding of the music industry along with their ability to succeed in it.
 The project includes 12-hour days of business workshops, vocal coaching, marketing plan consultations, guitar lessons, and performance coaching.
 Up to 30 participants from across Canada get the chance to learn from senior artists and industry professionals at a hotel/resort in Manitoba each year.
-AMP Camp is made possible through a working partnership between Manitoba Music's Indigenous Music Performers Camp and the Music Section of the Canada Council for the Arts.
+Indigenous Music Performers Camp is made possible through a working partnership with the Music Section of the Canada Council for the Arts.
 The project was launched in February of 2006 and has seen a number of participants go on to complete albums, play for capacity crowds and rack up award nominations and wins.

 Can the Indigenous Music Performers Camp help me get money to record my music?